-The new ALA Internet Toolkit is intended to be a practical guide to managing Internet services in libraries of all types.
+The American Library Association (ALA) Internet Toolkit is intended to be a practical guide to managing Internet services in libraries of all types.
 It includes up-to-date information on filtering, the requirements of the Children’s Internet Protection Act, the use of, and access to, social media in libraries, guidelines on developing Internet policies, and practical advice on handling messaging and communications concerning library Internet services.

 CIPA and Filtering Technology